-Recent emails from the Computer History Museum have confirmed they have a PDP–7 in storage, having originally been at The Massachusetts General Hospital, it is one of two delivered to the hospital in 1965–66.
+Emails from the Computer History Museum have confirmed they have a PDP–7 in storage, having originally been at Massachusetts General Hospital, it is one of two delivered to the hospital in 1965–66.
 The machine in photo (right), we think is probably S#33, CHM have checked their machine in storage but a matching serial number has not been found, so it is now unlikely that we will find out which of S#33 or S#103 the photo actually is.
-Either way the machine in the picture does not appear to be complete as it is missing it's tape drives.
+Either way the machine in the picture does not appear to be complete as it is missing its tape drives.

 The PDP–7 Service list (1972) shows that machine #33 was shipped to the Massachusetts General Hospital in July 1965 and consisted of the following options –

 |139D||000002||000000||General purpose multiplexer control, 24 channel I/P for option 138|

 |149D||32||0765||999999||Core memory module 8K, extends in 8K blocks|

 |555A||61||0765||999999||DECtape dual magnetic tape transport|

 For descriptions of the above options see the full PDP–7 options list.

 120 PDP–7 and PDP–7/A systems were forecast to be built in total, but the 1972 18–bit service list available (6.5Mb pdf download) only has details of the 99 known PDP–7 and PDP–7/A systems in the list at that time.
 We do not have any information about the possible remaining 21 systems, who they were delivered to or even if they actually existed.